 2021 Panel Series: Racism is a Public Health Issue

 We are working with the Health Improvement Collaborative of Southeastern Connecticut to produce and present a series of monthly presentations.
 Each month touches on a different topic, but all relate to racism as a public health issue.
 These educational, insightful panels are free, online, and open to the public.
 This month’s theme is Access to Care: Black and Brown Maternal and Infant Mortality Crisis.

 Food to the People

-In collaboration with Ledge Light Health District, L&M Hospital, and a host of volunteers, FRESH acquires and distributes boxes of food every Friday to our friends and neighbors in need.
-These boxes are available free of charge to any New London resident that needs one.
+In collaboration with Ledge Light Health District, L&M Hospital, and a host of volunteers, FRESH acquired and distributed boxes of food every Friday to our friends and neighbors in need.
+These boxes were available free of charge to any New London resident that needs one.
 As our director Alicia McAvay said, “What we really want is for folks to be able to access food with dignity.
 We don’t want people to feel embarrassed.
 There is a lot of need and a delivery program can really make a difference.”
 FRESH has stepped back from this collaboration for the summer, as our time and work focuses on our gardens, market, and youth program.

 The Day newspaper wrote a great article about the program, which you can find HERE

 In all, we are growing more than 30 varieties of vegetables, fruits, and herbs that are staples– beloved and intrinsic– to the wide array of peoples, cultures, and cuisines that now call New London home.